"Change the way you look at things, and the things you look at change."

 Many people find relief and gain clarity when exploring these challenges with a professional.
 Seeking therapy is a courageous step.
 I hope that the therapeutic relationship we will co-create, will empower you and help you to find clarity.

-How Counselling Can Help
+How Counselling & Psychotherapy Can Help

 The aim of counselling and psychotherapy is to gain deeper self-awareness.
-The therapeutic relationship is unique and offers a confidential, non-judgmental space that is for you to explore and express your genuine thoughts and feelings.
-I believe that my role as a counsellor is to listen and hold a mental account of the whole of the content you bring.
+The therapeutic relationship is unique and offers a confidential space that is for you to explore and express your genuine thoughts and feelings.
+I believe that my role as a psychotherapist, is to listen and hold a mental account of the whole of the content you bring.
 You will be supported to stand back from your story, and to reflect on your life and experiences openly and honestly.
 This can be challenging yet can aid you in discovering new possibilities and more rewarding ways of living.

-People come to counselling for many reasons.
+People come to counselling and psychotherapy for many reasons.
 Perhaps you notice unexplainable emotions, unhelpful relationship patterns, or addictive behaviours which you would like to change.
 Maybe something has happened to you that you would like to make sense of or come to terms with.
 Or it may be that you struggle with low self-esteem or find it hard to say no. Psychotherapy is about understanding yourself and how you construct the world which surrounds you, empowering you to live a life that is meaningful for you on your terms.

 What do People Come to Talk About?